killianobrien/myslides/slides/esher.md

 * Some competitive university courses in mathematics and computer science may require you to take extra mathematics exams such as MAT, TMUA and STEP.

-## Teaching and research interests

-* **Teaching** experience in core pure mathematics areas of
-    - Calculus,
-    - Linear Algebra,
-    - Number Theory and Cryptography,
-    - Group Theory and abstract algebra.
-* **Research**
-    - PhD in development of algorithms in abstract algebra (Groebner bases in polynomial ring ideals) with applications to knot theory (topology and geometry).